rss logo

 root@host:~# btrfs filesystem show /

-• List subvolumes and snapshots in the root node:
+• List subvolumes and snapshots in the root file system:

 root@host:~# btrfs subvolume list /